top of page

 What is important is that the citizens of this country are required to support law enforcement at all times.
 This was not demonstrated by the Black population with their violent protests and riots throughout the nation.
 The willful destruction of property with the intent to do harm should have been condemned as domestic terrorism by the Justice Department.
 Not tolerated by the officials.

-The Black population's contention with the courts (that dismissed charges or didn't file charges against law enforcement) demonstrates that they have repeatedly failed to show support for the rule of law.
-Threatening to "burn down the city" if the court doesn't rule in favor of the black suspect is clearly criminal.
+The Black population's contention with the courts that dismissed charges or didn't file charges against law enforcement further demonstrates that they have repeatedly failed to show support for the rule of law.
+Threatening to "burn down the city" if the court doesn't rule in favor of the black suspect is clearly immoral.
 This behavior was repeated and supported by others in the Black community without apology or remorse.

-If that wasn't bad enough, the Defund the Police agenda only further worsened the situation since it endangered public safety nationwide.
-By acting in a manner that is not in the best interests of the nation by decreasing police presence or slowing their reaction to crimes, places public safety at risk and is contrary to being a citizen.
+If that wasn't bad enough, the Defund the Police movement only further worsened the situation since it endangered public safety nationwide.
+By acting in a manner that is not in the best interests of the nation (by decreasing police presence or slowing their reaction to crimes), placed public safety at risk, and is contrary to being a citizen.

-Overall, the Black population's racism and unruly behavior has repeatedly violated the terms of citizenship in this country.
+Overall, the Black population's racism and unruly behavior has repeatedly violated the terms of citizenship in America.
 To be a citizen is to uphold and respect the laws of the nation.
-To those who do not act accordingly, even if it means ruling against an entire population, such conduct is in violation of citizenship and justifies dismissal.
+To those who do not act accordingly, even if it means ruling against an entire population, such conduct is in violation of citizenship, and justifies their dismissal.

 Muslims